Let’s be clear, my New Year’s resolution is about finance, not money

 We did, however, pay off his student loans and are extremely close to paying off our wedding expenses from this summer...

 … But I haven’t made a single contribution to a retirement account since July.

 I also have two 401k accounts from former employers that are just sitting out there and I’m too scared to Google what is actually happening to them.

 I blame information overload.
 With so many possibilities, it’s hard to decide where to start.
 And, on top of that, when to start.
 Between working full-time, wanting to stay in shape, have a successful relationship and spend time with friends, finding the time to tackle each financial pickle isn’t easy.

-My New Year’s resolution for 2020 is to dedicate one day a month to my finances.
+My New Year’s resolution is to dedicate one day a month to my finances.

 Here are some of the finer details of my resolution: